btardio/final-project-image-processing/README.md

 a programming error that I introduced but did solve.
 My rationale is that if the chip is faulty it wouldn't start up and run at all.

+#### TODO

+More work can be done, including trying another transport.
+The original idea was to include the OpenCL to do image processing using the 4 chips on the raspberry, this was not successful.
+The OpenCL showed CPU loads of nearly 3.0.
+The next tasks after completing black and white image transfer would be to do an edge detection.

 ### Work Completed:

 The cpp files modified are buried in the tutorial for Thrift, I have included them below for reference.